naymspace/backpex/guides/authorization/live-resource-authorization.md

 There are two kinds of checks, and both run:

 - **Preflight** — decides whether a control is rendered or disabled.
 A user never sees a button for something they may not do.
-- **Gate** — runs immediately before something happens and raises `Backpex.ForbiddenError` (403) when it fails.
+- **Gate** — runs immediately before something happens and raises `Backpex.ForbiddenError` when it fails.
 This is what makes a forged or stale event safe.

+> #### What a denial looks like {: .info}
+>
+> `Backpex.ForbiddenError` and `Backpex.NoResultsError` carry a `plug_status` of 403 and 404, but Phoenix LiveView only maps that to an HTTP status while a view **mounts** — the dead render.
+Raised from an event handler on a connected socket (which is where the item and resource action gates live), the LiveView process crashes and the client reloads the page.
+The user gets no error page and no flash message.
+>
+> That is the intended outcome: the point of a gate is that the write does not happen.
+Do not rely on it to communicate anything — a user should never reach a gate through the UI in the first place, because the preflight checks already hid or disabled the control.

 ### Where the gates are